bhdavie/bhdavie.github.io/_posts/2018-04-02-French-Election.md

 ![](https://github.com/bhdavie/bhdavie.github.io/raw/master/images/AverageMarginOfVictoryByCandidateFirstRound.png)

 Macron was able to neutralize Le Pen’s victories and margins by winning in large metro areas such as Paris.
-The average population for towns that voted for Macron was 3 times the size as towns that voted for Le Pen.
+The average population for towns that voted for Macron was twice the size as towns that voted for Le Pen.

 ![](https://github.com/bhdavie/bhdavie.github.io/raw/master/images/AverageTownSizeWonFirstRound.png)